Oluwashiji/mosaic-onboarding-agent/README.md

 1. **`schema.py`** defines the plan shape twice, deliberately:
-   - as a hand-written function declaration (`ONBOARDING_PLAN_FUNCTION`) that's handed to Gemini with `tool_config` forced to `mode="ANY"`, so the model has to call it — it can't just reply with prose.
+   - as a hand-written function declaration (`ONBOARDING_PLAN_FUNCTION`) that's handed to Gemini with `tool_config` forced to `mode="ANY"`, so the model has to call it, it can't just reply with prose.
    - as a `pydantic` model (`OnboardingPlan`) that independently re-validates whatever the model actually returns.

    These are kept separate on purpose.
-A model can call a tool and satisfy its JSON Schema (right types, required keys present) while still being semantically wrong — e.g. `end_day < start_day`, or empty task lists.
+A model can call a tool and satisfy its JSON Schema (right types, required keys present) while still being semantically wrong, e.g. `end_day < start_day`, or empty task lists.
    The JSON Schema catches *shape*; pydantic's validators catch *meaning*.
    I don't treat "the model used the tool" as "the output is trustworthy."

-2. The plan is a fixed structure — three `Phase` objects (day ranges, goals, key tasks, milestones) plus top-level `success_metrics` — because that maps directly to what the product needs to render, not just what an LLM finds easy to produce.
+2. The plan is a fixed structure, three `Phase` objects (day ranges, goals, key tasks, milestones) plus top-level `success_metrics` — because that maps directly to what the product needs to render, not just what an LLM finds easy to produce.